Directvision® Telehealth Hub

 - Integrated capture function which saves an image without the use of a keyboard or mouse

-- Auto white balance ensures accurate colors are captured during patient exam
+- Auto white balance ensures accurate colors are captured during a patient's exam

 - LED brightness control